barhanc/tinny/README.md

 # nn-core

-This is a small educational neural network library implemented using NumPy only, which originated from my experiments during the Neural Networks and Deep Learning course at AGH University[^1].
+This is a small educational neural network library implemented using NumPy only, which originated from my experiments during the Neural Networks and Deep Learning course at AGH University (see the [course](/notebooks/course/) directory for Jupyter notebooks containing my solutions to course assignments, along with personal commentary and critique).

 Currently it contains implementations of:

 * Energy-based models (EBMs): Restricted Boltzmann Machines (RBMs) and Deep Belief Networks (DBNs),